kparc/kcc/README.md

 0 0 0 0 0 0 0
 ```

 However, integer nulls behave differently.
 Unlike float null, `0N` is not a distinguished value, but is simply a placeholder for a very large number.
-It is very easy to infer its literal value, because simplest arithmetic on them results in immediate overflow of underlying `int64` a.k.a. `long long`:
+It is very easy to infer its literal value, because the simplest arithmetic on them results in immediate overflow of underlying `int64` a.k.a. `long long` if you know some C:

 ```q
  0N+1